JaskRendix/cwebsocket/README.md

 The library supports incremental and fragmented message processing:

 - RFC‑compliant continuation frames
-- Fragmented message assembly via `wsMessageContext`
+- Fragmented‑message assembly via `wsMessageContext`
+- Capacity‑checked buffering
 - Zero‑copy streaming via `wsStreamCallbacks`
 - Correct handling of TEXT, BINARY, PING, PONG, and CLOSE
-- Validation of illegal continuation patterns
+- Strict validation of illegal continuation patterns
-- Validation of illegal new‑data frames during fragmentation
-- Capacity‑checked assembly of fragmented messages

-A modernized x86 echo server demonstrates the streaming API and is covered by an integration test.
+An x86 echo server demonstrates the streaming API and is covered by an integration test.

 ---